PART IV. ADMINISTRATION

 Certain areas of the City are contained within the Mixed Use Planned Development District (M-U) and the High Density Residential Planned Development District (M-H-D), where the development of property is permitted only as authorized by a planned development (P-D) permit issued pursuant to this article.
 The purpose of the P-D permit process is to assure that the intent and purpose of the M-U and M-H-D Districts are implemented. (§16, Ord.
 2194, eff.
 6/7/19; §16, Ord.
 2209, eff.
 3/19/21)

 10-2.4.1002 Application.
+Revised 9/24

 An application for a P-D permit may be filed with the Planning Commission as provided in Article 2 above.
-In addition to the data required under Article 2, the application shall be accompanied by the following data prepared by a design team consisting of an architect, landscape architect and civil engineer, except that the Planning Manager may waive the requirement for any specific member of the design team or for filing any of these listed data when such is not applicable to the specific project:
+In addition to the data required under Article 2, the application shall be accompanied by the following data prepared by a design team consisting of an architect, landscape architect and civil engineer, except that the Community Development Director may waive the requirement for any specific member of the design team or for filing any of these listed data when such is not applicable to the specific project:

 A. A site plan showing general locations of all streets, on-street and off-street parking, bicycle paths, riding trails, hiking trails, buildings, and other man-made structures; typical elevations or perspective drawings sufficient to show building height, building materials, colors and general design; perspective drawings showing the relationship after development of the proposed buildings and the topographic features of the site; and a table listing land coverage by percentage and acreage for the following: open space (intensely landscaped and natural), all streams, ponds and areas existing in riparian vegetation, coverage by housing unit roof, parking (covered, open, off-street), streets, sidewalks, paths, recreational facilities;